AleOnori98/MicroGridsPy_Doc/docs/source/index.rst

    :width: 500
    :align: center

-However, in the latest version, it is also possible to consider a **Multi-objective Optimization** such as costs and emissions to model different scenarios with different drivers like environmental impact, **Mixed-Integer Linear Programming (MILP) formulation** with an integrated *unit commitment approach* to determine the optimal operating schedule of power generation units over a given time horizon to meet the electricity demand while minimizing operational costs.
+Within the code it is also possible to consider a **Multi-objective Optimization** such as costs and emissions to model different scenarios with different drivers like environmental impact and a **Mixed-Integer Linear Programming (MILP) formulation** with an integrated *unit commitment approach* to determine the optimal operating schedule of power generation units over a given time horizon to meet the electricity demand while minimizing operational costs.
 The MILP formulation offers the chance to keep the main advantages of LP whilst offering a satisfying approximation of *non-linear behaviour*, at the expense of a *lower computational efficiency*.
 Nonetheless, an accurate MILP characterization of components such as diesel generators requires high-quality data regarding their real-life and site-specific operation, preferably based on real measurements.
 The main inputs required by the tool to initialize the variables and formulate linear constraints are **time series of load demand** at 1-hour resolution for one year (or more years); **time series of RES production** at 1-hour resolution for one year; **techno-economic parameters** of the technologies and project parameters.

-In the latest version of MicroGridsPy the following advanced features have been implemented:
+In the latest version of MicroGridsPy the following advanced features (:doc:`advanced`) have also been implemented:

 * Modeling of the **Generator Partial Load Effect**;
 * **Endogenous Load Curve Estimation** based on structured *archetypes* referring to **rural villages in Sub-Saharan Africa** at different latitudes;